-Most of the 500kV double circuit transmission line owned by B2M LP was originally commissioned in May, 2012.
-However, the new line was joined to a short section of the pre-existing line from around Highway 7 south to Milton SS, as described in Section 3.0 of Exhibit B, Tab 1, Schedule 1.
-Therefore, approximately 90% of the line is less than eight years old, and the remaining 10% of the line is about 35 years old.
-At this point in its life cycle, capital spending of a planned nature on the line is not required.
-Therefore, B2M LP has no capital spending planned (or associated in-service additions forecast in gross plant) over the five-year horizon of this Application.
-Further details on the B2M assets life cycle and condition assessments are included in B2M LP's Transmission System Plan found as Attachment 1 to this Exhibit.
+The 230kV double circuit transmission line was energized on August 30, 2019.
+At this point in the transmission line's life cycle, capital spending of a planned nature on the assets is not required.
+Therefore, NRLP has no capital spending planned (or associated in-service additions) over the five-year horizon of this Application.
+Further details on the life cycle and condition assessments are included in NRLP's Transmission System Plan

-Although a 500kV double circuit transmission line, if maintained properly, is extremely durable and resilient in normal circumstances, extraordinary events (including tornados and ice formations) can occur and cause damage to the line.
+A 230kV dual circuit transmission line, if maintained properly, is extremely durable and resilient in normal circumstances.
+However, extraordinary events (including tornados and ice formations) can occur and cause damage to the line.
 These types of devastating weather events, while uncommon, may result in unplanned capital spending to repair the system.

-Due to the risk of major storm damage or other events, B2M LP is proposing to continue to use a z-factor approach1 to seek relief for unplanned spending.
-B2M LP is satisfied with the efficacy of this mechanism to protect the partners from the impacts that could result from unforeseen events and is not requesting a change.
-In accordance with the OEB's Filing Requirements2, this mechanism would apply to the recovery of material costs (that meet the eligibility criteria) associated with unforeseen events that are outside
+To address the risk of major storm damage or other events, NRLP is proposing to utilize the OEB's z-factor approach analogous to that provided to B2M LP to seek relief for unplanned spending if necessary in the future.
+NRLP is satisfied with the efficacy of this mechanism to protect the partners from the impacts that could result from unforeseen events and is not requesting any additional mechanism to be created.

-See EB-2015-0026, Decision and Order, page 10 See Section 2.8.12 of the OEB Filing Requirements for Electricity Transmission Applications
+&lt;sup>1 See EB-2015-0026, Decision and Order, page 10